flash exposure compensation (FEC)

 Of course, there are many scenarios which fall somewhere inbetween that.
 But in understanding these two situations, we’ll get a much clearer view of what Flash Exposure Compensation does.

-flash exposure compensation when using fill-flash
+2.a) flash exposure compensation when using fill-flash

 With fill-flash (using TTL or Auto flash), you will most often dial down your flash exposure compensation to give only a tiny bit of fill light.
 So in this case, your flash exposure compensation will be around -1 to -3 EV.
 (But it depends on the tonality of your subject as well.)